owades/bike_project_navigator/README.md

 Access the tool here: https://owades.github.io/bike_project_navigator/

 It's all HTML, CSS & Javascript - everything is in on HTML file because I couldn't get it to work with a separate js file.

+The tool relies on data hosted in Airtable - a super cool tool that makes it easy to work with a database.